chanqineng-maker/Personal_Tax_Analytics_Tool/README.md

 While working at **IRAS**, I developed this web application to bridge the gap between complex tax relief logic and taxpayer understanding.
 The tool automates the logic for several Singaporean tax reliefs, helping taxpayers calculate their **Total Personal Reliefs** and **Final Assessable Income**.

 ## Project Versions
-# Version 1.0: Command Line Interface- Python-based chatbot for rapid logic testing.
+**Version 1.0**: Command Line Interface- Python-based chatbot for rapid logic testing.

-# Version 2.0
+**Version 2.0**: Web App- Fully interactive interface with user-end accessibility

 ## Background information
-It started off as a chatbot but I wanted something more practical and improve user interface.
+It started off as a chatbot but I wanted something more practical and also improve user interface.
 Thus, using the core logic in the chatbot, I created a web app using Streamlit.

 ## Key Features
 * **Checks eligibility of reliefs:** Spouse, QCR, WMCR, Parent, and Sibling reliefs.